wangweiran0129/Degree_Project_Network_Calculus/README.md

 - [netcal_analysis.py](https://github.com/wangweiran0129/Degree_Project_Network_Calculus/blob/master/DeepFP_gnn-main/src/analysis/netcal_analysis.py) : Call the ```NetCal4Python.java``` to calculate the delay bound of a given topology (The topology is stored in a .pbz format).
 - [potential_attack_target.py](https://github.com/wangweiran0129/Degree_Project_Network_Calculus/blob/master/DeepFP_gnn-main/src/analysis/potential_attack_target.py) :  Find the potential attack target(s) based on the two prediction values of GNN.
 For the first prediction value, it is mainly based on the flow of interest, and tells whether other flows of this topology are worth prolonging (the criteria value is 0.5).
 For the second prediction values, they are based on the possibile prolonging flows whose criteria is the highest values.
 - [graph_transformer.py](https://github.com/wangweiran0129/Degree_Project_Network_Calculus/blob/master/DeepFP_gnn-main/src/data/graph_transformer.py) : Transform a human reading-friendly graph to a GNN-based recognized graph.
 - [prepare_dataset_pmoo.py](https://github.com/wangweiran0129/Degree_Project_Network_Calculus/blob/master/DeepFP_gnn-main/src/data/prepare_dataset_pmoo.py) :  Transform .pbz format dataset to a .pickle format dataset based on the NetCal method pmoo.
 The .pickle format dataset is based on matrices and will be used for the trainning of GNN and the FGSM adversarial attack.
+One graph.pickle file is the network feature matrices, and anther target.pickle file is the correct flow prolongation matrices.
 - [prepare_dataset_deborah.py](https://github.com/wangweiran0129/Degree_Project_Network_Calculus/blob/master/DeepFP_gnn-main/src/data/prepare_dataset_deborah.py) : Same above while the NetCal method is changed to deborah.
 - [large_network_generation_pbz.py](https://github.com/wangweiran0129/Degree_Project_Network_Calculus/blob/master/DeepFP_gnn-main/src/data/large_network_generation/large_network_generation_pbz.py): Generate a large-scale network dataset for adversarial attack, i.e., the number of servers and flows are large.
 - [large_network.proto](https://github.com/wangweiran0129/Degree_Project_Network_Calculus/blob/master/DeepFP_gnn-main/src/data/large_network_generation/large_network/large_network.proto): Define the dataset structure for large-scale network.
 It is mainly used by ```large_network_generation_pbz.py```.